sameer05515/unit-testing-playground/example-base-05/ShrimadBhagwatGeeta/README.md

 - Data JSON can be translated with the scaffolded helper: `npm run translate:hi`.
 The script currently leaves strings untouched; plug in your preferred translation API where indicated before running it at scale.
 - Locale-aware data loading falls back to English automatically when a translated JSON is missing.
 Start by populating `src/assets/data/json/<locale>/chapter-summary.json` (a sample Hindi file is included) and expand iteratively.
 - Spot-check large translations by temporarily swapping the localized JSON with a hand-curated subset (as done for the first two chapter summaries) and running `npm run start:hi` to confirm the structure renders correctly before processing the full dataset.
+- Theme toggling uses Bootstrap 5.3’s colour tokens.
+Users can switch modes via the header button; the preference persists in `localStorage` and respects `prefers-color-scheme` when no explicit choice is stored.

 ## Next Ideas